Nov 22, 2024

 by Diane Lilli | Jan 13, 2021

-Richard Barnett Photo Source: Arkansas resident Richard Barnett is being held in the county jail after he was charged for storming the U.S. Capitol on Wednesday in Washington.
+Mugshot of Richard Barnett, a suspect arrested in connection with the Capitol Hill attack.
+Photo Source: Arkansas resident Richard Barnett is being held in the county jail after he was charged for storming the U.S. Capitol on Wednesday in Washington.
 (Washington County Sheriff's Office via Associated Press)

 A photo-bombing suspect who posed with his feet up on House Speaker Nancy Pelosi’s desk during the Capitol Hill attack was found and arrested by federal prosecutors.
 Richard Barnett, 60, from Gravette Arkansas, faces several criminal charges, said US Attorney Kenneth Kohl.